AstrobioMike/AstrobioMike.github.io/bash/installing_tools.md

 >---
 >I initially started putting this page together before I learned of the magic of [conda](https://conda.io/docs/){:target="_blank"}. **Conda is a package and environment manager that is by far the easiest way to handle installing most of the tools you would want to use** – [this article](https://medium.freecodecamp.org/why-you-need-python-environments-and-how-to-manage-them-with-conda-85f155f4353c){:target="_blank"} covers pretty nicely why conda is super helpful, if you don't want to just take my word for it 🙂
 >
->At some point I'd to make a conda introductory page more in the style of this site, but there is already [excellent documentation from the developers and community here](https://conda.io/projects/conda/en/latest/user-guide/index.html){:target="_blank"}.
+>At some point I plan to make a conda introductory page more in the style of this site, but there is also currently available [excellent documentation from the developers and community here](https://conda.io/projects/conda/en/latest/user-guide/index.html){:target="_blank"}.
 >
 >To get conda up and running (which is very quick), you can follow the instructions to install miniconda (a light-weight version) for your appropriate system starting from [here](https://conda.io/en/latest/miniconda.html){:target="_blank"}.
 >